 Vintage VW Tour

-Embark on a hippie adventure in a 1972 VW van through Malibu and the Santa Monica Mountains.
+If you are seeking unusual things to do in Malibu, embark on a hippie adventure in a 1972 VW van through Malibu and the Santa Monica Mountains.
 See the top sights and enjoy the epic scenery with a guide to point out notable attractions.
 Book it now!

-Things To Do Near Malibu
+Things To Do Near Malibu, California

 Pacific Coast Highway Drive